 Our NHS Trust actively supports and encourages research.
-We currently have over 60 research studies open and during 2016/17 over 700 patients participated in a wide variety of studies.
+We currently have over 60 research studies open and during 2017/18 over 700 people participated in a wide variety of studies.

 Many of our doctors engage in research and they are supported by a team of 12 research nurses, a research midwife and the administrative staff based within the Research Department.

 Research is vital in order to provide evidence to improve treatment for patients within our care.
 If your doctor is in agreement, you may be invited to participate whilst you are a patient at one of our hospitals.
 Detailed information will be provided to enable you to make an informed decision about deciding to participate.

 - a full explanation of the study by your doctor or nurse

 - a full explanation of potential benefits (or risks) of participating in the study